ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 the recipient gateway with a signed assertion that the asset in the origin network has been locked or disabled and under the control of the sender gateway.

-In the following, the sender gateway takes the role of the client while the recipient gateway takes the role of the server.
+In the following steps, the sender gateway takes the role of the client while the recipient gateway takes the role of the server.

 The flow follows a request-response model.